 Rookie running back Julius Jones not only ran well against Houston last week, he did well in his pass blocking assignments.
 While most rookie backs struggle with blocking, Jones has shown willingness to go and do it from the first day of practice.

 It was first thought that veteran back Eddie George would get the majority of carries this season.
 However, Jones out performed him against Houston and if he does so again, the carries distribution could get start to shift toward Jones.
-His big test will come when the Cowboys give him a chance to run against a first-team defense of an opponent.
+His big test will come when they give him a chance to run against a first-team defense of an opponent.

 Harrington Could be Headed For Big Season Due to Solid Receiver Corps